Email Processing in Lua

 end

--- Send a message to a recipient, applying the pending changes
+-- Send the message to the recipient having applied the pending changes

 return {